trevclaridge/eleventy_blog/src/posts/Using_GitHub_To_Host_My_TTRPG_Design_Project/Using_GitHub_To_Host_My_TTRPG_Design_Project.md

 Another thing that was brought up by a friend is GitHub's lack of a direct "suggesting" mechanism.
 Now, GitHub *does* have a whole slew of tools for conversations and suggestions in the forms of GitHub Discussions and the conversations allowed on Pull Requests, but those come with some added nuance that might put off some people who might be looking to go through a more thorough editing process on GitHub.

 - **Conversations** act kind of like forum posts.
 People can create new threads, in which you can discuss any number of things relating to the repo, with a bunch of built in features.
 The only downside from an editing perspective is that these conversations are not happening right on the source like you might find in the Suggesting mode of Google Docs or similar.
-Instead, if you'd like to discuss specific sections for grammer, word choice, or anything else, you will need to quote that section and perhaps add a link to it.
+Instead, if you'd like to discuss specific sections for grammar, word choice, or anything else, you will need to quote that section and perhaps add a link to it.

 ![An example Discussion on the Writ of Rulers Github repo describing a possible change to the Sovereignty resource name](writ-of-rulers-github-discussion.png)